Understanding Emotions

 o Smell lemon or lavender essential oils

-o Recall pleasant positive memories
+o Recall pleasant, positive memories

 o Get a massage